Facebook Pixel Department Projects | Western Kentucky University

 Allen County Log House Survey

 In the 1970s and 1980s, student teams in the Folk Studies program completed a survey of existing log structures in Allen County, Kentucky.
 In 2012, Dr. Michael Ann Williams's Vernacular Architecture class revisited and updated these surveys.
 Students started with the existing Allen County Log Structure survey forms and used USGS topographic maps, satellite GPS imaging, and county road maps to scout out the original log buildings, and to look for any additional buildings not on the original surveys.
 When students located a structure, they took new photographs of the location, spoke with owners, noted any changes in the building's use or conditions, and updated the structure's address listing.
 Students then filled out new survey forms with the updated information for all surviving log structures, and filed these surveys with the Kentucky Heritage Council.
 According to the original surveys, between 1979 and 1983, 94 log structures were located in Allen County.
 In 2012, WKU students found that 49 of these buildings (approximately 52%) were still extant.
 In addition, five log buildings were located that had not been documented in the previous surveys.
 Students found that many of the extant log structures had been maintained via weatherboarding or other rehabilitation strategy.
 Not all of them had been maintained properly.
 Of the log structures new to the survey, many literally "came into" Allen County since the 1983 survey: a two-story single pen log home was dismantled and moved from Simpson County, Kentucky into Allen County; and yet another had moved in from Glasgow, Kentucky.
 Sadly, still other structures documented by the 1970s and 1980s surveys were found in ruins, or were reported demolished.
-Copies of the survey results are on file with the Allen County Historical Society and the Kentucky Heritage Foundation for use in ongoing educational programs and survey efforts.
+Copies of the survey results are on file with the Allen County Historical Society and the Kentucky Heritage Council for use in ongoing educational programs and survey efforts.

 Allen County Folklife and Oral History Project